Larry Mendte: WDPN and WJLP

 In late June 2014, Mendte was hired by KJWP (now WDPN-TV), a station moved from Wyoming under an FCC loophole, which carries MeTV and is now licensed to Wilmington, Delaware, with a commitment to serve the state of Delaware.
-He serves as the station's public affairs director and hosts two programs for the station.
-Airing on Saturday nights before primetime, they are The Delaware Way, a week-in-review rundown of state issues, and Another Thing with Larry Mendte, a more general news and commentary program which feature Mendte's traditional commentary segments.
+He served as the station's public affairs director and hosted two programs for the station.
+Aired on Saturday nights before primetime, they were The Delaware Way, a week-in-review rundown of state issues, and Another Thing with Larry Mendte, a more general news and commentary program which featured Mendte's traditional commentary segments.

 In 2016, Mendte won a Mid-Atlantic Emmy award for in the category, Outstanding Writer News/Commentary for his commentaries that air at the conclusion of And Another Thing with Larry Mendte.
 It was Mendte's 95th Emmy award and was the first for WDPN.

-Mendte also serves as the public affairs director for WJLP, WDPN-TV's sister station in the New York market licensed to Middletown Township, New Jersey which also was a move-in operation.
-Another Thing with Larry Mendte also is carried by WJLP, along with a New Jersey-specific program for WJLP hosted by Mendte, Jersey Matters.
+Mendte also served as the public affairs director for WJLP, WDPN-TV's sister station in the New York market licensed to Middletown Township, New Jersey.
+Another Thing with Larry Mendte was also carried by WJLP, along with a New Jersey-specific program for WJLP hosted by Mendte, Jersey Matters.
 In 2016, Mendte won three more Emmy Awards, this time for WJLP in the New York Chapter of the National Academy of Television Arts and Sciences (NATAS).
-One for On-Camera Talent: Commentator/Editorialist; Another for Writer: Commentary/Editorial; and, finally, one for On-Camera Talent: Reporter - Specialty Assignment, for a series of reports called Mendte on the Media.
+One was for On-Camera Talent: Commentator/Editorialist; one for Writer: Commentary/Editorial; and one for On-Camera Talent: Reporter - Specialty Assignment, for a series of reports called "Mendte on the Media".

 WABC Radio

 In June 2014, Mendte was hired by WABC (AM) radio in New York City to host a Sunday Night talk show called "The Larry Mendte Show."
 He also fills in frequently for Geraldo Rivera and Curtis Sliwa during the week.
 Mendte has also filled in for Ronn Owens on KGO-AM radio in San Francisco.

-Mendte returned to WABC in October 2016 to host "The Larry Mendte Show" on Saturday Night from 11 PM to 2 AM.
+Mendte returned to WABC in October 2016 to host The Larry Mendte Show on Saturday nights from 11 pm to 2 am.

 On election night 2016, Mendte co-hosted the station's coverage with Rita Cosby.